jain-mohit/logincustomcomponent/README.md

     }

 Customization:
 ------------

     You can customize the login view, labels , buttons , images as per your requirement.

     Example:
     loginComponent.username.textColor = [UIColor redColor];

-Demo project included for reference
+Demo project: included for reference
 ------------

 Video: